-Is your Wi-Fi slow or your wireless coverage lacking?
-You might not have to buy a new router.
-Instead, a Wi-Fi extender might be what you’re after, and we have nine of the best you can buy right now, starting from just £15, all the way up to high-end mesh networks.
+Got snail-pace Wi-Fi or wireless coverage that doesn’t actually cover?
+You might not need to buy a new router.
+Instead, an extender could be what would sort your woes, and we’ve rounded up nine of the best Wi-Fi extenders, starting from just £15, all the way up to high-end mesh networks.

-The fastest internet connection can be completely ruined by a poor setup of your home network, leaving your 100Mbit/sec fibre broadband feeling like it’s dial-up.
-Whether it’s the result of a weak router, a particularly large home, or simply that you want to stretch that Wi-Fi signal right to the bottom of your garden, there are numerous scenarios that can leave you frustratingly short on Wi-Fi signal.
+The quickest internet connection can be massively hampered by a poor setup of your home network, leaving your 100Mbit/sec fibre broadband feeling like it’s dial-up.
+Whether it’s the result of a weak router, a particularly large home, or simply that you want to stretch that Wi-Fi right to the bottom of your garden, there are numerous scenarios that can leave you frustratingly short on signal.

 Related: Best Routers